 How will you take advantage of the value of your home?
 Will you borrow against your equity?
 Get a home equity line of credit?
 Or perhaps partner with investors to get value from your home with no payments at all?

 No one can make important financial decisions for you, so be sure you fully research each option.
 Part of the puzzle is finding a generous and affordable school.
-We can help with that – Grab our paying for college toolkit, and check out our blog for more advice on saving money during school!
+We can help with that – Grab our College Free Money FinderCollege Free Money Finder and check out our blog for more advice on saving money during school!